ClearC2/docker-event-listener/readme.md

 - `TARGET_API_TOKEN` - Will be included as `token` in the request payload.
 - `CONTAINER_EVENTS` - A comma delimitted list of which events to listen to.
 A complete list of events can be found [here](https://docs.docker.com/reference/cli/docker/system/events/#containers).
 - `DOCKER_SOCKET_PATH` - Where the Docker socket lives.
+- `PORT` - The port the prometheus metrics will be served on.
+-
 ## Setup
 Install the dependencies